fsprojects/FSharp.Data.SqlClient/docs/content/SqlClientComparison.md

 Conclusion
 ------------------------

-F# 3.0 Type Providers drammatically improve developer experience exposing data with IntelliSense in design time.
+F# 3.0 Type Providers dramatically improve developer experience exposing data with IntelliSense in design time.
 Combined with the latest features of MS SQL Server, FSharp.Data.SqlClient Type Provider empowers users to write compile time-verified
 F# and SQL code leaving no space for boilerplate while promising performance comparable with the best-of-breed traditional solutions.